-At the Ollantaytambo station we board the Vistadome train for the 1.5 hour journey to Machu Picchu town (formerly Aguas Calientes).
+At the Ollantaytambo station we board the Vistadome train for the 1.5 hour journey to Machu Picchu town.
 Ascending to Machu Picchu by bus, we'll join our guide for a private tour of the renowned archaeological site.
 Perched on a narrow crest high above the meandering Urubamba River and surrounded by rugged, green slopes of forested Andean mountains, Machu Picchu (7,973') is more than just the jewel of Inca architecture - it is a perfect union of engineering and nature.
 Never reached by the Spanish, Machu Picchu is a city in harmony with its surroundings.
 It was brought to the world's attention in 1911 by the American historian, Hiram Bingham.
-Our explorations include all of the various sectors of the ruins, the industrial area, the Temple of the Sun and Royal Tomb, the ceremonial water fountains and baths, and the Sacred Plazas.
+Our explorations include several of the ruins sectors such as the industrial area, the Temple of the Sun and Royal Tomb, the ceremonial water fountains and baths, and the Sacred Plazas.

 For convenience, a buffet style lunch is served at the Tinkuy restaurant just outside the main gates.
-This afternoon we can take a 30-minute panoramic walk to view the Inca Drawbridge, an ingenious construction.
+This afternoon we may take a 30-minute panoramic walk to view the Inca Drawbridge, an ingenious construction.
 The drawbridge is a natural gap in the stone-paved trail that the Incas used to prevent unwanted visitors from crossing by using logs that could be withdrawn easily.
-Once in the village below the ruins, we check-in to the charming Inkaterra Machu Picchu Hotel, a former National Geographic Unique Lodge of the World, situated at 6,627' in 12 acres of cloud forest gardens beside the Urubamba River.
+Once in the village below the ruins, we check-in to a charming hotel, a former National Geographic Unique Lodge of the World, situated at 6,627' in 12 acres of cloud forest gardens beside the Urubamba River.
+Dinner is included this evening.